 I spent every summer helping my mom with her landscaping business.
 Once I got into my teen years, I worked for a friend doing the yard work of various neighbors.
 Although the work is grueling, and it can be a pain doing all the work yourself at first, there are real benefits to starting a small landscaping outfit in your teenage years.
 All you need to start out is a lawn mower and a few family friends as clients.
 Once you earn enough money, I suggest buying an edger.
 The name of the game at first is to increase your skill set and business reputation in your neighborhood.
 Once you have a large client base, hire more employees and buy better equipment.
 Don’t get me wrong — landscaping is hard work, but can pay off big time if you do it right.

-18. Offer Alternative Payment Options with Square
+18. Offer Alternative Payment Options

 Maggie Aland, Marketing and Review Editor, Fit Small Business